 The following steps can be used to create a visual representation of key content studied over the year, which can become a catalyst for celebrating learning successes:

 - As the end of the year approaches, tell your students they’ll be using graphic organizers to create a large map of what they’ve learned about the content you’ve taught.
+(You can find templates for graphic organizers by doing a Google image search for “end of school year graphic organizer.”)

 - Guide students in groups of four to work on specific parts of the curriculum, using prompted recall to help them remember important learning events, knowledge, and skills learned during the year.